-The blended vision method can also be applied to a variety of other vision correction procedures, including LASIK and cataract surgery, PRK, refractive lens exchange, and more.
+The blended vision method can also be applied to a variety of other vision correction procedures, including LASIK and cataract surgery, PRK, LESA (Lens of the Eye Surgical Alteration), refractive lens exchange, and more.

 LASIK Vision Correction